Why WP Engine Improves Profitability for Web Designers

 - Migrate the website to the client’s host as requested.
 Immediately go back to https://tools.pingdom.com/ and take another 5 speed tests, selecting the same server as before.
 You need to do this before making any further changes to the site in order to achieve a like-for-like comparison.
 It also means that if you do end up hosting the site on WP Engine, you won’t have to redo any work.

 - Contact the client with the results of the speed tests.
 Explain how important page load time is for SEO, user experience and bounce rates.
 Ask if they’re sure they don’t want you to host the site.
-Point out that it’s not too late to change their mind as the latest version of the site is still on your hosting.
+Point out that it’s not too late to change their mind.
+After all, the latest version of the site is still on your hosting.

 In my experience, doing this convinces a lot of clients to pay the very-reasonable £25 per month for hosting.
 Even the ones who have previously turned it down.
 It’s a great technique because as a web designer, you’re being completely open and honest.
 You’re simply providing actual evidence of why your hosting will benefit the client.
 This is much more convincing than a boring list of features.